eslint/eslint/docs/rules/space-in-brackets.md

 The following exceptions are available:

+* `arrays` sets the spacing of values inside arrays.
+* `objects` sets the spacing of values inside objects.
+* `singleValue` sets the spacing of a single value inside of square brackets of an array.
 * `singleValue` sets the spacing of a single value inside of square brackets of an array.
 * `objectsInArrays` sets the spacings between the curly braces and square brackets of object literals that are the first or last element in an array.
 * `arraysInArrays` sets the spacing between the square brackets of array literals that are the first or last element in an array.